-From 1909 to 1970, the Briscoe Memorial School in Kent, Washington, operated as a Catholic orphanage and boarding school for boys around the Puget Sound region.
-The school became a regional landmark and a focus of charitable giving, as well as an award-winning dairy.
-The school closed in 1970 due to a cultural shift away from housing vulnerable children in group homes, and the school's buildings razed.
-In the early 2000s reports came to light of rampant verbal, physical, and sexual abuse of boys in the care of the school dating back to the 1940s.
-Survivors of this abuse pursued legal reparations and were part of a broader movement in the 2000s to identify and prosecute sexual abusers and pedophiles within Catholic institutions around the world.
+From 1909 to 1970, the Briscoe Memorial School in Kent, Washington, operates as a Catholic orphanage and boarding school for boys around the Puget Sound region.
+The school becomes a regional landmark and a focus of charitable giving, as well as an award-winning dairy.
+It closes in 1970 due to a cultural shift away from housing vulnerable children in group homes, and the school's buildings are razed.
+In the early 2000s reports come to light of rampant verbal, physical, and sexual abuse of boys in the care of the school dating back to the 1940s.
+Survivors of this abuse pursue legal reparations and are part of a broader movement in the 2000s to identify and prosecute sexual abusers and pedophiles within Catholic institutions around the world.

 Founded on Charity

 The Briscoe Memorial School began as an act of charity.
 Elizabeth Briscoe, a resident of the White River Valley, gave a large sum of money to the local Diocese of Nisqually in memory of her son Edwin Briscoe, who had passed away at the age of 29.
 Along with a river-side land donation from the Hayes family and a handful of other monetary donations, the diocese was able to move forward with the building of the Briscoe Memorial School, opening it for operations October 24, 1909.
 When completed, a life-sized statue of St. Joseph, patron saint of families and fathers, would stand at the top of the building and watch over the school grounds.